 The construction industry has many occupational hazards.
 From working in dangerous conditions to operating heavy equipment, construction workers are often exposed to workplace accidents and injury.
 Therefore, as a contractor, you shouldn’t wait for disaster to strike before developing the protocols for handling workplace injury and illness claims.

-Here are the steps you need to take to protect your business if one of your employees suffers a work-related injury or illness.
+Here important steps for protecting your business if an employee suffers a work-related injury or illness.

 The first step in protecting your business from costly claims is to document every incident that takes place on your construction site.
 Whether it’s a case of an employee’s discomfort or an accident, it’s the responsibility of the employer as well as the injured employee’s supervisors, to investigate and collect all of the information related to the incident.
 At this stage, employers need to get statements from eyewitnesses, if any, and view the surveillance footage.
 Also, take note of the worker’s accounts of when and how they were injured.